ritza-co/internal-articles/docs/cloudflare-rwsdk-real-time.md

 This authentication service handles user registration, login, session management, and cookie parsing.
 In a production app, you'd use proper password hashing like bcrypt, but this simplified version works for our tutorial.

-**What this demonstrates:** With raw Cloudflare Workers, authentication requires substantial custom code.
+**What this demonstrates:** With Cloudflare Workers, authentication requires substantial custom code.
 You need to manually handle password hashing, session creation/validation, cookie parsing, and database operations.
 While this gives you complete control, it's also significant infrastructure code that you need to write, test, and maintain for every project.

 ### Creating the Durable Objects